A spacetime-covariant approach to inertial and accelerated quantum clocks in first-quantization: A spacetime-covariant treatment of relativistic particle mechanics

 In order to propose our covariant formalism to describe the evolution of relativistic quantum systems with respect to quantum clocks, it will be useful to first describe classical covariant framework.
 Although there are some works in the literature that give a spacetime-covariant (classical) treatment for relativistic particle mechanics \cite{cromer, marnelius, rovelliQMWT, rovelliCQM}, this is not a widespread subject.
 For this reason, and also because many of the features of our quantum clocks arise very naturally with a covariant treatment, we shall give the subject a more detailed description here.

-\subsection{Symmetries and Constraints}
+\subsection{Symmetries and constraints}

-Let us consider some (fixed) inertial coordinate system $\{x^\mu\}, \;{\mu=0,1,2,3}$, in which the CM DoF of a relativistic particle follows a worldline $x^\mu(\tau)$, with $\tau$ being its proper-time.
-The action that describes the dynamics of the CM DoF, parametrized by the proper-time $\tau$, is then
+Let us consider some (fixed) inertial coordinate system $\{x^\mu\}, \;{\mu=0,1,2,3}$, in which the CM DoF of a relativistic particle follows a worldline $x^\mu(\tau)$, with $\tau$ being its proper time.
+The action that describes the dynamics of the CM DoF, parametrized by the proper time $\tau$, is then

 where $\mathcal{L}$ is the Lagrangian and $u^\mu \equiv {dx^\mu}/{d\tau}$ is the normalized 4-velocity.
 We note, however, that treating the 4 components of $x^\mu$ (and $u^\mu$) on an equal footing, as if they were completely independent variables, introduces extra spurious DoFs (now we have 4 DoFs per particle rather than 3).
 In particular, when we derive Euler-Lagrange equations, we obtain